 Can I Put Heating on After Painting Radiator?

 If you painted the radiator with a water-based paint, wait one day before turning it on.
-If you used an oil-based paint, wait two days before turning it on.
+If you used an oil-based paint, wait a day before turning it on.

 Is it Better to Spray or Paint a Radiator?